 Ferrari 458 Challenge

-Replacing the F430, the 458 became the official car of the Ferrari Challenge racing series, featuring a lightened body and stripped interior.
+Replacing the F430, the 458 became the Ferrari Challenge racing series’s official car, featuring a lightened body and stripped interior.
 There were two variants with a total production of under 150 pieces: around 100 for the 458 Challenge series running from 2011 to 2013 and under 50 for the 2014 to 2016 Challenge Evo series.

 Ferrari 458 Italia GT2, GT3 and Grand-Am